 The South African Rooivalk is based on French Aérospatiale SA 330 Puma.
 As such, the design is highly dependent on French technology and spare parts.
 With the bold intention of manufacturing one of the best attack helicopters globally, Denel Aviation succeeded in producing an aircraft on par with its rivals.
-Armed with highly sophisticated indigenous Mokopa ATGMs, the Rooivalk outmatches everything South Africa could potentially face in its geopolitical region.
+Armed with highly sophisticated indigenous Mokopa anti-tank guided missiles (ATGMs), the Rooivalk outmatches everything South Africa could potentially face in its geopolitical region.

 With only 12 examples produced and financial difficulties shadowing operational readiness, the Rooivalk is a far-reaching idea, but Denel’s technological reach somewhat exceeds its grasp.

-As of August 25, 2020, a new variant, the Mi-35P, is starting serial production for an undisclosed foreign customer.
+An interesting development occurred on August 25, 2020, when a new variant, the Mi-35P, commenced serial production for an undisclosed foreign customer.
 With over 50 operators worldwide and a production count exceeding 2,600 units, the Mi-24 holds the record as the most manufactured attack helicopter in history.

 7. Agusta A129 Mangusta